cleishm/libneo4j-client/README.md

 TLS certificate fingerprint is BD:3D:65:E2:7C:94:C6:79:45:92:F9:47:91:DA:8E:07:93:45:69:78.
 Would you like to trust this host (NO/yes/once)? yes neo4j> :help
 :quit                  Exit the shell
-:connect <url>       Connect to the specified URL :disconnect          Disconnect the client from the server :help                Show usage information
+:connect '<url>'       Connect to the specified URL :disconnect            Disconnect the client from the server :help                  Show usage information
 :output (table|csv)    Set the output format
 :width <n>             Set the number of columns in the table output neo4j> MATCH (n:Person) RETURN n LIMIT 3;
 +----------------------------------------------------------------------------+
 | n                                                                          |